cntatis/commander/README.md

 # commander
-A mini game made with python (pygame).
+A mini game made with pygame.